-If your surviving spouse is the sole designated beneficiary of your IRA, he or she may elect to treat your IRA as his or her own IRA by redesignating your IRA as his or her own IRA, failing to take a required distribution as a Beneficiary, or by making a contribution.
-Regardless of whether your spouse is the sole designated beneficiary, he or she may be eligible to roll distributions from your IRA into his or her own IRA within 60 days of receipt, and subject to any applicable limitations.
+If your surviving spouse is the sole designated beneficiary of the Roth IRA, he or she may elect to treat the Roth IRA as his or her own Roth IRA by redesignating the Roth IRA as his or her own Roth IRA, failing to take a required distribution as a Beneficiary, or by making a contribution.
+Regardless of whether your spouse is the sole designated beneficiary, he or she may be eligible to roll distributions from the Roth IRA into his or her own Roth IRA within 60 days of receipt and subject to any applicable limitations.